 Change and evolution proceed.
 Not all browsers implement the HTML and CSS standards perfectly, but all major modern browsers offer strong support for them.
 Elements of HTML 5 and CSS 3 are being adopted more thoroughly by browser manufacturers, but new capabilities require time before they can be relied upon.
 Some inconsistencies remain in browsers’ intrepretions of the standards but, usually, workarounds can be found or else the differences are negligible in all but the most pixel-perfect, demanding cases.
 (See our “browser stress test” on this page.
 It is one example that, using standard-but-cutting-edge code, displays a result that varies depending on how up-to-date the user’s browser is with respect to certain HTML 5 and CSS 3 attributes.)

 Certain web sites may be mandated or find it cost-effective (due to ROI) to support very old web browsers that have not adopted modern standards.
 Site owners should be aware there are real and reasonable costs associated with making a web site perform for very outdated browsers.
-In order to render today’s web content correctly, older browsers are more likely to need workarounds or even reversion to an older, verbose coding style in order to achieve a look and feel equivalent to that displayed by standards-compliant browsers.
+In order to render today’s web content correctly, older browsers are more likely to need workarounds or even reversion to an older, verbose coding style in order to achieve an equivalent look and feel.
 This may add to initial development costs, increase maintenance time and contribute other side effects that should be evaluated when making the business decision whether to support older browsers.

 It is considered poor practice to deploy code intended to work correctly only in particular browsers.1 A user’s choice of web browser (or of assistive device, for visually impaired users) is to be left solely to the discretion, preference and needs of the end user.
 And despite any eagerness to embrace new standards, developers mustn’t consign users of yesterday’s browsers to a less-than-functional or challenged shadow of the intended user experience.